Within minutes, the space transforms.

 They are relational.

 A customer takes what they need, promises to return later.
 No receipt, no timestamp.
-The record exists in memory—reinforced by repetition, by proximity, by years of shared routine.
+The record exists in memory—reinforced by repetition, proximity, and years of shared routine.

 Trust here is not abstract.